‘Internet Twins’ Return to U.S.

 LONDON (AP) _ The Internet twins, infant girls at the center of a trans-Atlantic custody battle, are back home in the United States, officials said Thursday.

-Flintshire County Council, which had custody of the 9-month-old girls, said they returned to St. Louis, Mo. _ their birthplace _ on Wednesday, accompanied by three social workers from Britain.
+Flintshire County Council, which had custody of the 9-month-old girls, said the infants returned to St. Louis _ their birthplace _ on Wednesday, accompanied by three social workers from Britain.